top of page

 We must unravel the truth

-Mary is esteemed by philosophers and alchemists from Alexandrians to the Enlightenment.
+Mary is esteemed by philosophers and alchemists from Alexandrians to the Enlightenment and still today.
 Her narrative too changes, as her assertion the "stone" is only for the Jews falls by the wayside.

 Vague definitions of the mystic stone or substance are plucked out and examined like the livers of sheep.
 Based on the theories of Mary it assumes a true presence.